Entrants to the Fine Arts program must meet the following requirements. The program admits a maximum of 20 students.

 Applicants who submit a qualifying portfolio before the deadline will receive priority admission to the program.
 However, applications will be accepted until the program is full or classes begin.
 Portfolios must consist of at least 10 and no more than 20 examples in several of the following: paintings, drawings, carvings, sculptures, crafts, digital art, photography, sketchbooks, videos or other types of art.

-- Meet the deadline.
-Portfolios must be either mailed or brought to the College by April 30.
-They can be dropped off at the office of Admissions during regular office hours.
+- Portfolios must be either mailed or brought to the College by April 30.
+They can be dropped off at the Office of the Registrar during regular office hours.

-- Label your work.
-All artworks in the portfolio must be clearly labeled with the artist’s name, a unique identifying number, the date created, and the date submitted.
-Slides or CDs must also be labelled with the title of the work.
+- All artworks in the portfolio must be clearly labeled with the artist’s name, a unique identifying number, the date created, and the date submitted.
+CDs or USB drives must also be labelled with the title of the work.

-- Include an index.
-The portfolio should include a list of all pieces submitted, including dimensions and materials used; for example: “Item #6, sculpture, mixed media, 2 x 3 m.”
+- The portfolio should include a list of all pieces submitted, including dimensions and materials used; for example: “Item #6, sculpture, mixed media, 2 x 3 m.”